kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

 that might indicate a serious problem?
 -->

-- An increase in the number of Pods stuck in `Pending` state with unscheduled `ResourceClaims`.
+- An increase in the number of Pods or PodGroups stuck in `Pending` state with unscheduled `ResourceClaims`.
 - High error rates in `kube-controller-manager` logs related to `ResourceClaim` creation.